koranke/UIFramework/README.md

 ```

 #### Step Three
-Finally, add a "using" method for all "label" controls and add a "getter" method for all controls.
+Finally, add a "using" method for all "label" controls where you may want to search for a row by that label
+and also add a "getter" method for all controls.
 For example...

 ```java
 public class ListProducts extends ListControl<ListProducts> {